Dangerous Passage

 Dangerous Passage is a 1944 American film noir drama film directed by William Berke, starring Robert Lowery and Phyllis Brooks.

-Plot summary
+Plot

-Oil company employee Joe Beck (Robert Lowery) is stationed in the jungle in Honduras.
+Oil company employee Joe Beck is stationed in the jungle in Honduras.
 When his grandfather back in Texas dies, he inherits $200,000.
-In a nearby port he meets with the testament executor, attorney Daniel Bergstrom (Charles Arnt) to receive the good news, but when he is to return to the jungle, he is followed by a suspicious man hired by the attorney, who tries to knock him out.
+In a nearby port he meets with the testament executor, attorney Daniel Bergstrom to receive the good news, but when he is to return to the jungle, he is followed by a suspicious man hired by the attorney, who tries to knock him out.
 Joe instead manages to kill the man, and boards a ship in the port.